cosmos/developer-portal/ida-customizations/README.md

         Results available: February 16th, 2024<br/><br/>
     - title: What you will learn
       description: |
-        Over the next seven weeks, you will dive deep into the Interchain Ecosystem, starting with a high-level introduction to familiarize yourself with the main concepts.
+        Over the next seven weeks, you will dive deep into the interchain ecosystem, starting with a high-level introduction to familiarize yourself with the main concepts.
 Next, you will put theory into practice by learning how to initiate and build an application-specific blockchain using the Cosmos SDK; how to use Ignite CLI to scaffold modules for your blockchain; and how to connect a chain with other chains using the Inter-Blockchain Communication Protocol (IBC).
-You will learn how to build frontend and backend applications using CosmJS; operate nodes and validate on an Interchain blockchain; and run a relaying infrastructure between IBC-connected chains.
+You will learn how to build frontend and backend applications using CosmJS; operate nodes and validate on an interchain blockchain; and run a relaying infrastructure between IBC-connected chains.
     - title: How to get the most out of the Academy
       description: |
           The Academy is self-paced and flexible, so you do not have to be online at particular times.
 You can follow the weekly plan or go through the learning material at your own pace.
 We recommend allocating about 10 to 15 hours a week to get through all the material.<br/><br/>